 - Do you think justice was done at the end of the story?

 - Harry feels guilty about what happened in Hong Kong.
-How do you judge his behavior?
+Should he?

 PORTRAIT OF IGNATIUS JONES

 - How realistic do you find the psychic medium sessions in Portrait of Ignatius Jones?